HomeLatest NewsIndustryAmid regulatory crackdown on Big Tech, China’s ‘Singles’ Day’ fest sees muted response

 A glitzy live counter starts ticking at midnight to tally in real-time how much consumers have spent on Alibaba platforms like Taobao and Tmall.
 The festival is viewed as a barometer of consumption in the world’s most populous country.

 This year, Alibaba has toned down the hype.
-The Singles’ Day online gala Thursday will be live-streamed due to outbreaks in parts of China.
+The Singles’ Day online gala Thursday will be live-streamed due to COVID-19 outbreaks in parts of China.
 Alibaba says it is focusing on sustainability, supporting charities, and inclusivity – themes that align with Beijing’s climate goals and Xi’s calls for ‘common prosperity’ that aims to curb inequality and excessive consumption.

 “This year’s muted festivities are a perfect storm of economic, competitive, and regulatory pressures,” said Michael Norris, research strategy manager at Shanghai-based consultancy AgencyChina.